particle-iot/docs/src/content/reference/device-os/firmware.md

 uint64_t& asUInt64();
 ```

 This method will convert the type of the variant to `uint64_t` if necessary, see [toUInt64](#touint64-variant-class-) for more information.
-If the conversion is not possible, the method will assert.
+If the conversion is not possible, the method will cause a compilation error.

+See [value, as, and to](#value-as-and-to-variant-class-) for when to use the asXXX() vs. other accessors.

 ### toDouble() [Variant class]